 Octavio Medellín: Spirit and Form is organized by the Dallas Museum of Art.
 Support for this exhibition comes from The Jorge Baldor Curatorial Fund for Latin American Art.
 Exhibition catalogue support is provided by the Texas Art Collectors Organization (TACO).
 The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the National Endowment for the Arts, the Texas Commission on the Arts, and the citizens of Dallas through the City of Dallas Office of Arts and Culture.

 Images: Octavio Medellín.
 Courtesy of Bywaters Special Collections, Hamon Arts Library, Southern Methodist University.
 Photographer: Jay Simmons; Octavio Medellín, The Spirit of Revolution, 1932, direct carving in Texas limestone, Lent by the Estate of the Artist; Octavio Medellín, The Hanged, 1939, direct carving in black walnut, Dallas Museum of Art, Kiest Memorial Purchase Prize, Fourteenth Annual Dallas Allied Arts Exhibition, 1943, 1943.9; Octavio Medellín, Untitled (Masked profiled figure holding staff and fish), c.
-1947, linoleum block print, Dallas Museum of Art, gift of Otis and Velma Dozier, 1984.135; Octavio Medellín, Azurmalachite Plate, c.
-1949, glazed stoneware, Dallas Museum of Art, Dallas Art Association Purchase, 1949.37; Octavio Medellín, Moses, 1955, direct carving in black walnut with lead fills, Lent by the Estate of the Artist
+1947, linoleum block print, Dallas Museum of Art, gift of Otis and Velma Dozier, 1984.135; Octavio Medellín, Bowl, c.
+1949, stoneware with azurmalachite glaze, Dallas Museum of Art, Dallas Art Association Purchase, 1949.37 Octavio Medellín, Moses, 1955, direct carving in black walnut with lead fills, Lent by the Estate of the Artist